imagina/docs-weygo/docs/VueJs/installation/installinginaproject.md

 To restore the reference as `sub-modules` do this:
 1. Delete the folder `node-modules/@imagina`
-2. Revert all local git change
+2. Revert all local git change  `git checkout .`
 3. Pull all project from the repository
 4. Finally do the next step…
 :::